 Sometimes, some organizations call it COPUS, and it’s the opposite, because they wanna emphasize the value of the customers first.
 So it’s Customers, Outputs, Process, Inputs, and Suppliers.

 So the term and the tool came about in the ’80s. it was affiliated with the Total Quality Movement.
-And today, it’s in use as part of Six Sigma, Lean Manufacturing, or even BPM which is Business Process Management.
+And today, it’s in use as part of Six Sigma, lean project management, or even BPM which is Business Process Management.

 So there are three typical uses depending on the audience.
 So the first one is those who are unfamiliar with the process and who need an overview of it.